 - As an option to the skirt: simple grey, dark grey, or black full-length dress trousers (NOT JEANS).
 Unadorned, but may have very subtle or minimalist texture/pattern/fabric.
 Simple stripes in House colours on the cuffs are acceptable.

 - As another option to the trousers: simple grey, dark grey, or black plain skirt.
 Skirts may at minimum reach just above the knee.
 Solid tights must be worn if shorter than above knee.
-Mini length and shorter are NOT allowed both IC and OOC for UNIFORM even with solid tights.
-Mid Thigh skirts are an IC infractions.
+Mid thigh and shorter is NOT allowed both IC and OOC for UNIFORM even with solid tights.
 This is put into effect simply to make the rules more black and white

 - Solid white, grey, dark grey, or black dress socks longer than ankle-length.
 Simple stripes in House colours on the fringe are acceptable.
 Solid tights in white, grey, dark grey or black are also acceptable.
 Solid tights must be worn with skirts that are shorter than above knee length (see diagram.
 This is monitored OOCly)